-Air Fryer Ceramic Vs Stainless Steel [Ultimate Comparison]
+Air Fryer Ceramic Vs Stainless Steel [Detailed Comparison]

 The main difference between ceramic vs stainless steel air fryer is that ceramic air fryers heat up faster and more evenly than stainless steel models.
 Stainless steel have excellent heat retention.
 Ceramic interiors are also easy to clean compared to stainless steel.

-When someone says that they have a ceramic air fryer, it means their basket and exterior is layered with ceramic, a non-stick coating similar to what you see on a non-stick pan.
+When someone says that they have a ceramic air fryer, it means their basket and exterior is layered with ceramic.

 Side by side, it creates a non-stick layer on the air fryer basket; hence, they are ceramic non-stick air fryers.